 - participate in Career Scope PT (a minimum of 10 hours per week) while completing the last 4 weeks of another work readiness activity (Commerce Programs, training and/or education) or

 - participate in Career Scope PT (no less than 10 hours per week) while participating in barrier removal activities as outlined in their Individual Responsibility Plan (IRP).

-Preferred, but not required – Have a high school diploma or GED or be enrolled in a GED program and making satisfactory progress.
+Preferred, but not required –Have a high school diploma or high school equivalency certificate or be enrolled in a high school equivalency program and making satisfactory progress.

 For more on when it is appropriate to refer Community Jobs participants to job search, please refer to section 8.3.12 - Stacking CJ with part time Job Search?

 Participants who are employed and still on WorkFirst may be referred to Career Scope for services to find a full-time or better job regardless of the number of hours they can participate as long as they are meeting fulltime participation and can come into the WorkSource Center as agreed to with their WFPS and listed on their IRP.
 The ESD employment coach will determine the services the participant needs in order to be successful.

 4.1.4 What is the referral process to Career Scope services?

 DSHS staff refers participants to the ESD Career Scope services by using the RI component code.
 The participants need to have childcare and transportation plans in place before they enter Career Scope activities.
 The RI should only be opened for the actual time a participant needs to prepare for Career Scope services, but no more than 7 days.
 The RI can be extended an additional 7 days if necessary, but should only be opened for the actual time a participant needs to prepare for Career Scope services.
 The DSHS worker must case manage the RI component to ensure the participant is making progress in preparing to enter Career Scope.